 In 2012, the Brisbane City Council provided the club with access to a lockable compound in Albion and the club has been training from there ever since.

-Today, the club is proud to be one of the top teams not only in Queensland but also nationally and internationally, competing at an international level in 2012, 2014 and most recently in 2018.
+Today, the club is proud to be one of the top teams not only in Queensland but also nationally and internationally, competing at an international level in 2012, 2014 and 2018.